kneo/indi-bresserexos2/README.md

 It requires exclusive access to the interface, so make sure nothing else is using it.
 You will be introduced to a simple menu system allowing to send the commands implemented in the serial protocol.

+This tool is kind of fragil, it may crash on empty inputs, in such a case just restart it.

 ### Testing your Connection
 Once you have a set up profile in e.g. KStars issue a "park" command to see if everything, is working.
 The hand controller should sound a single beep from the handbox.
-With this you can start doing your observation.
+With this you can start doing your observation, the go to mount should now work with the astro software of your choice.

 ## Known Issues
 - Tracking modes can not be set, only Sidereal Tracking is working right now.
-- KStars only updates location but not the time.
+- KStars only updates location but not the time, everything is implemented, but the function is not called by the EKOS Software.
-- Sync only works when tracking an object.
+- More a Hint than an issue: Sync only works when tracking an object.
+This behaviour is implemented on the handbox and can not be changed.
 - Newer versions of indi (Version 1.8.8) may break the build, since the driver interface has changed.

 ## Thanks